 How do you treat capsular contraction of breast implants?

 My first advice is to stop smoking if you are a smoker.
 If there are no symptoms and the cosmetic result remains excellent you do not need to have anything done.
 It doesn’t always progress.
-It is also important to know that it is not usually associated with any toxic or nasty systemic inflammatory processes.
+It is also important to know that it is not usually associated with any implant rupture, a toxic or nasty systemic inflammatory processes, or an implant lymphoma.

-If it causes discomfort, pain or an unwanted cosmetic result then surgery would be the best way to deal with it.
+If it causes discomfort, pain or an unwanted cosmetic result then a careful clinical review with a specialist in required.
+You may need breast imaging.
+Surgery is then the best way to deal with it.

-No one should undergo the previously used but now out-dated technique of closed capsulotomy (the hardened implant is manually squeezed from the outside, to tear the scar envelope, as it can damage the implant).
+No one should undergo the previously used but now out-dated technique of closed capsulotomy (the hardened implant was manually squeezed from the outside, to tear the scar envelope, but this could damage the implant).

-Open capsulotomy or capsulectomy: This involves a general anaesthetic.
-The previous incision is usually reopened and the capsule is either incised, r partly or totally excised.
+Open capsulotomy, partial or full capsulectomy (e.g. total en-bloc capsulectomy): This involves a general anaesthetic.
+The previous incision is usually reopened and the capsule is either incised, or partly or totally excised either en-bloc or after removal of the implant depending on reasons.

-The old implant may sometimes be reinserted.
-However, I will normally advise for a new implant to be used.
-After surgery, the breasts feel softer and quite often slightly lower (the capsule has acted to keep the breasts artificially high, so after it is removed the breasts drop back to their normal position).
+A new implant can be reinserted if the patient wants to have replacement implants.
+After surgery, the breasts feel softer and quite often they look slightly lower and you may feel you have lost the fullness that you used to have, especially in the upper breast (the previously contracted capsule had acted to keep the breasts artificially high, so after it is removed the breasts drop back to their normal position).